 The nature of our spirit is self-restoration.
 We want to experience glory.
 We want significance and purpose and meaning.
 We want Heaven.

-The best we can do is accept this perspective.
+The best we can do is accept Paul’s perspective.
 To look forward to the Kingdom riches to come and participate in them so far as we can in this life.
-It is worth the suffering a thousand times over.
+The Bible promises it will be worth the suffering a thousand times over.